tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 Integration
 -------------------

-Freshdesk / Freshservice integration requires three main parts:
+Freshdesk integration requires three main parts:

 `1) set up an unregistered user as a catchall account as a contact in your PSA <https://docs.tier2tickets.com/content/integration/freshdesk/#unregistered-user>`_